 7.)
 Once you hit the ‘Verify Connection’ button, you will be notified that your computer is verifying the connection between your computer and camera.
 As your computer verifies the connection, you will see the wheel spin like this.

 8.)
-If your camera is already associated to another Sony Account, you will get this error message letting you know.
-You will have to cancel the account already registered to this camera to continue with installation.
+If your camera is already associated with another Sony Account, you will get this error message letting you know.
+You will have to cancel the account already registered to this camera to continue with the installation.

 9.)
-Once your computer makes the connection to your camera, you will be brought to the payment screen where you confirm your purchase of the app.
-In this screenshot you are seeing the purchase of the Angle Shift Add-on because I had already installed the time lapse app on the camera.
+Once your computer makes the connection to your camera, you will be brought to the payment screen to confirm your purchase of the app.
+In this screenshot, you are seeing the purchase of the Angle Shift Add-on because I had already installed the time-lapse app on the camera.

 10.)
 After hitting ‘Confirm Purchase’, you will be brought to this screen.
 Hit ‘Continue’.

 12.)
 Congrats!
-You have just installed the PlayMemories Time Lapse app on your camera and can now use it whenever you want by going to the application menu, which is the 4th tab from the right.
+You have just installed the PlayMemories Time-lapse app on your camera and can now use it whenever you want by going to the application menu.
+This is located on the 4th tab from the right.
 Once you are on this tab, click ‘Application List’ and you will see the app.